Molly McGrann: Biography

-McGrann graduated from Skidmore College, in 1995, and went on to receive an MFA in Creative Writing from New York University in New York City.
+McGrann graduated from Skidmore College in 1995, and received an MFA in Creative Writing from New York University.
 She is a literary critic and the author of two novels.

-In December 1998, McGrann married musician Colin Greenwood of Radiohead in Oxford, England.
-They live in a small village in Oxfordshire with their three sons, Jesse, Asa and Henry.
+In December 1998, McGrann married the Radiohead bassist Colin Greenwood in Oxford, England.
+They live in a village in Oxfordshire with their three sons, Jesse, Asa and Henry.

 Writing

 McGrann has worked as a reviewer for the Times Literary Supplement and as a contributing editor for The Paris Review.
 She has also had poems published in various literary magazines including TriQuarterly and Arion.
 She is a London Editor of A Public Space, a quarterly literary magazine, founded in 2005 by Brigid Hughes, former Executive Editor of The Paris Review.

 Her first novel, 360 Flip, looked at the tensions lying below the surface of the "American Dream" in a 60s Levittown-style suburb, through the eyes of a disillusioned young poet growing up there in the 1950s.
 It was dedicated to her husband.